 Having extensively tested Fiori (rather than taking notes from SAP relationship managers as Gartner did), I don’t think this is true.
 A lot of details are being glossed over here.

 - First, many Fiori apps are solely within one functional area.

 - Second, I am also not convinced that Fiori works equally well on desktops, tablets, or smartphones.
 It would be improbable if it did.
 SAP made an error basing Fiori on mobile UI technologies.
 People do not need to use SAP applications on tablets or phones.
 If they do, they can use mobile teams that write in either Android or iOS that send data to SAP.
 (SAP seems to be refighting the battles of SAP Mobile.
 SAP already lost the mobile space to Andriod and iOS development.)

 Fiori’s Core Strength in Display

-Fiori’s core strength is on mobile devices, so tablets and smartphones.
-How can a user interface that is designed to show a screen work as well on a phone as it does on a computer?
+Fiori’s core strength is on mobile devices, so tablets, and smartphones.
+How can a user interface designed to show a screen work as well on a phone as it does on a computer?
 Even web pages — which are considerably less complicated than an enterprise application screen and are geared for display — lose functionality when transitioning from a computer to a phone.
 Try using LinkedIn on the phone, and then compare the experience/functionality to using LinkedIn on a computer.
 LinkedIn is optimized for phones, not computers.

 Where is Gartner coming from here?
 Don’t they user, user, interfaces on different devices?
 Why don’t they just intuitively know this?

 Once again, this sounds suspiciously like SAP’s messaging on Fiori.
-Who are the actual authors of this article — the people listed by Gartner on the article or SAP?
+Who are the authors of this article — the people listed by Gartner on the article or SAP?

 Gartner Wraps Up with Some Lightweight Fare